Have you suspected that you were iron deficient?

 If you’re not using the thyroid hormone you’re taking, then you likely won’t see a change in your ferritin either.

-Keeping an eye on your ferritin and transferring saturation is a good idea.
+Keeping an eye on your ferritin and transferrin saturation is a good idea.

 But jumping to conclusions based on a ferritin lab alone is a big mistake that can put you at high risk for many deadly diseases including cancer.